JoinColony/colonyJS/docs/_API_ColonyClient.md

 ### `addGlobalSkill.send({ parentSkillId }, options)`

-Add a new global skill to the skills tree.
-This can only be called from the Meta Colony and only by the user assigned the `FOUNDER` role.
+Add a global skill to the skills tree.
+This can only be called from the Meta Colony and only by the address assigned the `ROOT_ROLE`.

 **Input**